 So, join us at Jo Hargreaves’ house, 1 Harvey Close, Brookfield, 6:45pm for a 7:00pm start, as we fuse liturgy that satisfies all five senses, rich book discussion, and transformative practices to live what you read.

 How do we live everyday immersed in God’s presence, the church being a gift given for the life of the world?

-Over 4 Thursday sessions (March 5 – April 16) at Jo Hargreaves’ house (1 Harvey Close, Brookfield) we will dialogue with Alexander Schmemann’s For the Life of the World [FLW] and each other, discovering a sacramental spirituality, where our worship inspires the world.
+Over 4 Thursday sessions (March 5 – April 16) virtually as we dialogue with Alexander Schmemann’s For the Life of the World [FLW] and each other, discovering a sacramental spirituality, where our worship inspires the world.

 We have a soft-start from 6:45pm—feel free to rock up early and eat your dinner or share a cup of tea.
 At 7:10pm sharp we get into the night, finishing each night by 9pm with supper together and an unrushed chat over coffee.
 OPEN BOOK includes some basic spiritual practices and prayer, before unpacking the pre-reading scheduled for that night.

 For each week, it helps to think through how the reading provokes you in 4 ways:

 2) Challenges: what did you think was wrong?

 3) Implications: what wisdom does this offer for worship in and for a secular age?